 Now that hydraulic fracturing, or fracking, is widely used to tap previously unreachable oil and natural gas, larger quantities of silica sand are transported, moved and blended before high-pressure drilling operations – all of which can release respirable dust into the air.
 Workers can be exposed if they breathe the crystalline silica dust into their lungs.

 To control overexposures and increase worker protections, OSHA’s Respirable Crystalline Silica Standard calls for best-practice recommendations that are a combination of engineering controls, work practices, protective equipment, and product substitution where feasible.

 Sand mover and T-belt operators appear to be at greatest risk, but other on-site crew may be at risk as well.
 Determining worker exposure levels is important for selecting the right type of control measures, NIOSH states, especially for engineering controls and respiratory protection.
 For example, half-face respirators are not protective for silica levels over 10 times the exposure limit.

 Your safety efforts should take a three-pronged approach of 1) procedural changes, such as mandating cam-lock caps on sand movers and reducing drop height into blender hoppers; 2) equipment changes, such as using HEPA-filtered cabs or booths and maintaining local exhaust ventilation; and 3) respiratory protection for silica exposures above the OSHA-permissible exposure limit (PEL) of 50 µg/m3, averaged over an 8-hour day.
-Hydraulic fracturing operations in the oil and gas industry must implement engineering controls to limit exposures to this new PEL level by June 23, 2021.
+Hydraulic fracturing operations in the oil and gas industry must implement engineering controls to limit exposures and protect workers according to OSHA standards.

 5. Broaden talent management solutions.